philmark1/R-Data-Analysis/README.md

 - Lastly, I split into training & test data-set, normalized the data & applied a knn (K-nearest-neighbor) regression

 🔗to the html file: https://tinyurl.com/college-data-exploration

-(I attached the .rmd file, which can be downloaded to replicate the code in RStudio.
-The data is automatically downloaded from an online repository from the Data Science department (included an excel file as an extra tough, should the file be removed sometime).)

 Project 2:
 - The aim of the project was to analyse the customer turnover or churn of a telecommunications company.